algom/RepData_PeerAssessment1/PA1_template.md

 medias <- rbind(InterWeek2, InterEnd2)
 ```

-**2. A panel plot containing a time series plot of the 5-minute interval and the average number of steps taken, averaged across all weekday days or weekend days is generated using ggplot2.**
+**2. Generate a panel plot containing a time series plot of the 5-minute interval and the average number of steps taken, averaged across all weekday days or weekend days.**

+For this the data is grouped to be displayed by day of the week, either weekday or weekend, and a panel plot is created using ggplot2.

 ```r